GeorgeDV123/GeorgeDV123/README.md

 🌱 Currently learning React Native

-⚡ Fun fact: Before programing, I used to work as a chef
+⚡ Fun fact: before programing, I used to work as a chef

 😄 Feel free to check out my projects, and have a nice day!
 <br>